 It’s not always easy for people to accept that they have problems with their hearing.
 Stress and denial are common.
 The most important thing is that you make sure they know you’re only having the conversation with them because you care and you want to help.
-So here’s some ideas to help you when you need to have “the talk”.
+Here are some ideas to help you when you need to talk about hearing loss: